db4rnR/aureuserp/.ai/guidelines/comprehensive-testing-guide.md

 ## Introduction

-Testing is a critical part of the AureusERP development process.
+Testing is a critical part of the development process.
 It ensures that the application functions correctly, meets requirements, and maintains quality over time.
-This guide outlines the testing practices, standards, and tools used in the AureusERP project.
+This guide outlines the testing practices, standards, and tools used in the project.

 ### Purpose of Testing